docusign/code-examples-node/README.md

 For more information about the scopes used for obtaining authorization to use the Rooms API, see the [Required Scopes section](https://developers.docusign.com/docs/rooms-api/rooms101/auth/).

-**Note:** To use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
+**Note:** To use the Rooms API, you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
 Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.

 1. **Create a room with data.** [Source](./lib/rooms/eg001CreateRoomWithData.js)<br />
    Creates a new room in your DocuSign Rooms account to be used for a transaction.